-Chaud-froid or chaufroix is a meat-based sauce or a dish that was prepared hot but served cold.
+Chaud-froid or chaufroix is a meat-based sauce or dish prepared hot but served cold.
 It usually involves poultry, game or fish, or a terrine or sweetbreads.

 Its origin is disputed: some say it is derived from the name of its inventor, Angilon de Chaufroix, chef-entremetier in Versailles, others say it was invented by Napoleon’s chef Louis-Alexandre Berthier.
-If they invented it, the famous chef Marie-Antoine Carême is the one who made them famous in the 19th century
+Whoever invented it, the famous chef Marie-Antoine Carême is the one who made chaud-froid famous in the 19th century

-chaud-froid Jeannette: A recipe that shows why people rarely make chaudfroid dishes anymore.
-Spread the white hot-cold sauce over cooked oval-shaped poultry fillets, and decorate them with blanched tarragon leaves and glaze them with jelly.
-Arrange them on a square silver dish, straddling them with escalopes of foie gras parfait cut in the shape of poultry fillets.
-Cover with semi-cured poultry jelly then serve the dish inside a block of cut ice.
+chaud-froid Jeannette: This recipe is a good example that shows why people rarely make chaud-froid dishes today.
+Spread the white hot-cold sauce over cooked oval-shaped poultry fillets, decorate them with blanched tarragon leaves and glaze them with jelly.
+Arrange them on a square silver dish, straddling them with escalopes of foie gras parfait cut in the same shape as the poultry fillets.
+Cover with semi-cured poultry jelly, then serve the dish inside a block of cut ice.

 Image by CC BY 4.0